takara-ai/Website/env/content/legal/privacy-policy.md

 ### Analytics and Tracking Data

-We use GoatCounter for analytics and tracking to understand how our website is used and to improve our marketing efforts.
-GoatCounter is designed to be privacy-friendly, collecting data without personally identifying individual users.
+We use Google Analytics and Google Tag Manager for analytics and tracking to understand how our website is used and to improve our marketing efforts.
+These tools collect data such as your IP address, browser type, device information, pages visited, and time spent on the website.
+This information helps us analyze user behavior and improve our website's performance and user experience.

 ## 2. Data Handling

 ### Third-Party Services

-The personal data collected through our contact form is processed by Formspree and then sent to our ProtonMail account.
-Analytics data is handled by GoatCounter.
-Both services are selected for their commitment to privacy and security.
+The personal data collected through our contact form is processed securely.
+Analytics data is handled by Google Analytics and Google Tag Manager.
+These services are selected for their functionality and industry-standard security measures, but we encourage you to review their respective privacy policies for more details on how they handle your data.

 ### Data Storage and Security

-We do not directly store your personal data on our systems.
-Instead, it is stored on the secure servers of the third-party services we use.
-We ensure that these services comply with high privacy and security standards, but we encourage you to review their privacy policies for more details.
+We take appropriate measures to protect your personal data.
+Any data we collect is stored securely and processed in compliance with applicable data protection laws.
+We ensure that any third-party services we use comply with high privacy and security standards, including GDPR requirements where applicable.

 ## 3. User Rights